cloud-gov/cf-subpath-proxy/README.md

 ## Why this project

 Sometimes applications aren't well-behaved when Cloud Foundry serves them from a route with a `--path`.
-Using a proxy as the front-end that strips the path from the request before it reaches the problem app is a cleaner way to handle this situation.
+One way to handle this situation is to use a proxy app as a front-end which strips the path from the request before it reaches the problem app.
 The misbehaving app will see all requests arriving via `/` instead of a subpath, avoiding broken behavior.
-We can use the [NGINX buildpack](https://docs.cloudfoundry.org/buildpacks/nginx/index.html) to implement such a proxy application, as demonstrated here.
+You can use the [NGINX buildpack](https://docs.cloudfoundry.org/buildpacks/nginx/index.html) to implement such a proxy application, as demonstrated here.

 For example, running [R Shiny](https://shiny.rstudio.com/) apps on [Cloud Foundry](https://www.cloudfoundry.org/) works great thanks to the [R Buildpack](https://docs.cloudfoundry.org/buildpacks/r/index.html)... until you try to map your R Shiny app a route to with a `--path`!
 If you do that you're likely to see requests for JS and CSS resources from a `/shared` path that doesn't map to your app, and your app will appear broken.
-You may be tempted to try tweaking R code and route config, but that way lies madness.
-Hence, this example.
+(You may be tempted to try tweaking R code and route config, but that way lies madness.
+Hence, this example.)

 ## Preparing to use the proxy